 Extra – Contains additional information regarding the query execution plan.
 Values such as “Using temporary”, “Using filesort”, etc. in this column may indicate a troublesome query.

 And that’s it, for now.
 EXPLAIN isn’t right for every situation, but it has a huge amount of utility for certain cases, and it can really save your bacon when dealing with larger queries.
 If you’re a database engineer looking to improve their knowledge-base, read our comparison of SQL and NoSQL databases.
-If you’re looking for work, check out our jobs page—we’re always looking for developers of all stripes, and we’d love to have you on the CodeClouds team!
+If you’re looking for work, check out our jobs page—we have plenty of web developer jobs in Kolkata available, and we’d love to have you on the CodeClouds team.